FIWARE/contribution-requirements/docs/GE_Requirements.md

 within the Context Broker should be scheduled and announced beforehand (i.e. roadmapped) to give GEs a chance to catch up.

--   Every GE release MUST have an associated Release Notes entry at the Github Releases section.
-See [Example](https://github.com/telefonicaid/fiware-orion/releases)
+-   <a style="color:red!important" href="https://bestpractices.coreinfrastructure.org/en/projects/1#release_notes">&#169;</a>  Every GE release MUST have an associated Release Notes entry at the Github
+    Releases section.
+See
+    [Example](https://github.com/telefonicaid/fiware-orion/releases)